 Please note that under the General Data Protection Regulation (GDPR) that came into effect on 25th May 2018, there is no charge for the first copy of paper or computer record.
 NB an admin fee may be charged for further copies and postage

-The Non-Emergency Patient Transport Service (NEPTS) across the areas of Bath and North East Somerset, Gloucestershire, Wiltshire and Swindon is operated by Arriva Transport Solutions.
+The Non-Emergency Patient Transport Service (NEPTS) across the areas of Bath and North East Somerset, Gloucestershire, Wiltshire and Swindon is operated by E-zec Medical Transport Service.

 The service is provided when you need to travel to and from an appointment at a hospital or clinic, are discharged from hospital, or need to transfer between centres and because of your medical condition, you cannot make your own way.